Level set and density estimation on manifolds: Density estimation

 \section{Density estimation}

-The aim of this section is to prove that the kernel-based density estimator proposed in \cite{bs17}, denoted by $f_{h,n}$, converges uniformly to the density $f$.
-For simplicity, we assume that $K$ is the Gaussian kernel; that is, $K(\|x\|)=\pi^{-d'/2}\exp(-\|x\|^2)$.
+The aim of this section is to prove that $\hat{f}_{h,n}$, a modified version of the kernel-based density estimator, denoted by $f_{h,n}$, proposed in \cite{bs17}, converges uniformly to the density $f$ when the manifold has a $\C^2$ boundary.
+This auxiliary result, besides the interest in itself, will be used to prove our main results regarding level set estimation in the next section.
+Let us recall the definition of $f_{h,n}$.
+We assume that $K$ is the Gaussian kernel, (however, it can be replaced by any sub Gaussian distribution, see Remark \ref{rem1} below); that is, $K(\|x\|)=\pi^{-d'/2}\exp(-\|x\|^2)$.
 Let $h=h_n\to 0$; then,

+where $b_x$ is the distance to $\partial M$ of the point $x \in M$.
+An important assumption in \cite{bs17}, requires that the manifold $M$ be ``uniformly tangible", which, roughly speaking, allows to define the projection onto the boundary of points close enough to it.
+More precisely: